Broadband loop amplifier (update Dec. 2018 of 2003 design)

-The broadband amplifier requirements:
+The broadband loop amplifier design requirements

 The gain (antenna factor) is fixed with Rgain and Csgain.
 Csgain is also used to stabilize the amplifier.